DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 ## Structure

+The following are the folders and files in the CV package

-assets: Folder with a dummy image to test the CV package on
+`assets`: Folder with a dummy image to test the CV package on

-launch: Contains the various launch files for our CV package.
+`launch`: Contains the various launch files for our CV package.
 There is a general launch file for all the cameras (`cv.launch`), and then there are specific launch files for each camera (`cv_left`, `cv_right`, and `cv_down`).
 Finally, we have a launch file for our testing script `test_images.launch`

-models: Contains our pre-trained models and a `.yaml` file that specifies the details of each model (classes predicted, topic name, and the path to the model weights)
+`models`: Contains our pre-trained models and a `.yaml` file that specifies the details of each model (classes predicted, topic name, and the path to the model weights)

-scripts: This is the "meat" of our package.
+`scripts`: This is the "meat" of our package.
 We have a detection script `detection.py` that will read in images and publish predictions onto a node.
 We also have a `test_images.py` script that is used for testing our package on a dummy video feed (basically one image repeated over and over).
 We can simulate different video feeds coming in on the different cameras on our `test_images.py` script.

 `CMakeLists.txt`: A text file stating the necessary package dependencies and the files in our package.